thepagan/bzemsg/README.md

 # bzemsg
-A zero knowledge messaging system built on bzedge/zcash.
+A zero knowledge messaging system built on bzedge.

-bzemsg uses the encrypted memo field of zcash sheilded transactions to send messages to other parties.
+bzemsg uses the encrypted memo field of bzedge sheilded transactions to send messages to other parties.
 The sent messages get stored in the bzedge blockchain and the recipient can check for messages at any time (no need to be online at the same time).
 Since the messages get stored in the blockchain, they are on